easegress-io/easegress/doc/cookbook/wasm.md

 $ make build_server GOTAGS=wasmhost
 ```

 We will use [AssemblyScript](https://www.assemblyscript.org/) as the language of the examples, please ensure a recent version of [Git](https://git-scm.com/), [Golang](https://golang.org), [Node.js](https://nodejs.org/) and its package manager [npm](https://www.npmjs.com/) are installed before continue.
-Basic knowledge about writing and working with TypeScript modules, which is very similar with AssemblyScript, is a plus.
+Basic knowledge about writing and working with TypeScript modules, which is very similar to AssemblyScript, is a plus.

 ### Basic: Noop